Solirs/iforgor/README.md

 # Installation

-Make sure you have python and the colorama module installed.
+Make sure you have python, git and the colorama module installed.

-install git with your package manager (Depends of your distro or package manager).

 cd into the directory you want to install into.

+Run the following:

 git clone https://github.com/Solirs/iforgor/